eqNj/eqN-PD2-Filter/README.md

 ![Upgrade Weapon](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Upgrade.jpg)

-All unique and set items always show in any of these filters, though only mid-to-high tier unique and set items will notify depending on the selected filter.
-All runes will always show and notify unless using the SuperStrict filter, in which case all runes will still show but only tier 15+ runes will notify.
-Flawless gems still show in all filter versions.
+All unique and set items always show in any of these filters, however only certain mid-to-high tier unique and set items will notify depending on which of the filter versions you choose.
+All runes will always show and notify on every filter version.
+Flawless gems always show and Perfect gems will always notify in all filter versions.

 All elite tier non-magic (white) items are set to always show at higher levels, with a small exception only for class items that lack +3 to a useful skill.
 (Relaxed Filter)